estruyf/doctor/docs/content/docs/options/_index.md

 `--skipPages`:
 : This flag allows you to skip the pages provisioning in the publish flow.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

 `--skipNavigation`:
 : This flag allows you to skip setting the navigation in the publish flow.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

 `--skipSiteDesign`:
 : This flag allows you to skip setting the site its look and feel in the publish flow.

+> **Important**: This flag can only be added to the command execution.
+Using it in the `doctor.json` fill will be ignored.

+`--cleanQuickLaunch`
+: Allows you to specify if you want to remove all the navigation elements defined in the `QuickLaunch` navigation before adding the new navigation structure.

+`--cleanTopNavigation`
+: Allows you to specify if you want to remove all the navigation elements defined in the `TopNavigation` navigation before adding the new navigation structure.

 ### `doctor.json`

 You can provide the same flags and values like in the parameters.
 Parameters can override what is defined in the `doctor.json`.
 Be sure to use the whole argument names, and not the shortcodes.